simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 );
 ```

 In this closure, we essentially run the scene when the Game is done with the constructor.
 Right now, you can see this is clearly pointing to the wrong place, its pointing to the way the folders looked before we changed things.
-When this works this will eb responsible for things like
+When this works this will be responsible for things like

 - meshes
 - cameras